 .
 Personal control was taken away, such as type of clothing to be worn, hair styles, careers, etc. Towards the end of the book, even sex between husband and wife was being dictated.

 Tyranny has been defined as cruel or unjust use of power.
 The following quote is attributed to William Pitt, "Where laws end, tyranny begins."
 Edmund Burke is quoted as saying, "Bad laws are the worst sort of tyranny."
 Synonyms for tyranny are oppression, harshness, despotism.
-On the other hand, liberty has been defined as freedom; the condition of being free from captivity, imprisonment, or slavery; independence; the right or power to do as one pleases; power or opportunity to do something. (
+On the other hand, liberty has been defined as freedom; the condition of being free from captivity, imprisonment, or slavery; independence; the right or power to do as one pleases; power or opportunity to do something.
+(World Book Encyclopedia)

 God gave us agency, the freedom to choose, and the U.S. Constitution guarantees the liberty to use that agency.
 Liberty always involves freedom to grow, to develop, to do as we choose; tyranny always involves oppression and force of some kind.
 Parents have the responsibility to teach and to train children in love and kindness, but they have no right to use harshness or unkindness in dealing with their children.